zmgong/Fine-Grained-ZSL-with-DNA/BZSL-Python/README.md

 conda create --name bzsl --file requirements.txt
 ```

-If you already have  Python installed, you may just go ahead and manually install numpy nad scipy without creating virtual environment by `pip install numpy=1.19.2`.
+If you already have  Python installed, you may just go ahead and manually install numpy and scipy without creating virtual environment by `pip install numpy=1.19.2`.

 ## Data